Mostafa Mohamed (footballer): Galatasaray

 On 1 February 2021, Süper Lig club Galatasaray signed Mohamed on a one-and-a-half-year loan for a reported fee of $2 million, with an option to buy for $4 million.
 He became the first Egyptian to sign for the Istanbul-based club.

-Mohamed scored on his debut on 2 February, coming on as a 46th minute substitute in a 3–0 Süper Lig win against İstanbul Başakşehir; he scored his side's third goal from a penalty.
+Mohamed scored on his debut on 2 February, coming on as a 46th-minute substitute in a 3–0 Süper Lig win against İstanbul Başakşehir; he scored his side's third goal from a penalty.
 In his second game for Galatasaray, he scored the only goal in a 1–0 away win against Fenerbahçe in the 54th minute on 6 February.

-On 27 December 2021, Galatasaray activated his redemption clause and he signed until 2025.
+On 27 December 2021, Galatasaray activated his redemption clause and he signed a contract until 2025.

 Nantes

-On 21 July 2022, Galatasaray announced that Mohammed was loaned out to French club Nantes for one year.
+On 21 July 2022, Galatasaray announced that Mohamed was loaned out to French club Nantes for one year.
 On 28 August 2022, he scored his first Ligue 1 goal in a 3–1 win over Toulouse.
 On 8 September, he scored his first goal in European competitions in a 2–1 win over Olympiacos in the Europa League.

 After having failed to score in subsequent European competition matches, he returned to scoring on 3 November in the second leg against Olympiacos.
 With his goal he helped Nantes to reach the knockout round play-offs against Juventus.

 On 7 January 2023, Mohamed made his debut in Coupe de France against AF Virois, scoring his first goal in the competition.
 He also helped his team in the next round against ES Thaon, by scoring the last penalty in a 4–2 win.

 On 14 June 2023, the club exercised the option to make the move permanent, the striker signing a four-year deal with the French club.
+In July 2026, Mohamed was criticized by Nantes head coach Michel Der Zakarian after missing the club's pre-season training camp without permission.
+The striker, whose future at Nantes had been uncertain following the club's relegation to Ligue 2, had been linked with a possible transfer away from the French side, including interest from Egyptian clubs Zamalek and Pyramids FC.

+Konyaspor

+On 30 August 2026, Mohamed traveled to Turkey to complete his move to Konyaspor for 750,000 €.